etienne-lms/optee_docs/architecture/porting_guidelines.rst

 manufacturers all tend to do this in their own unique way and they are not very keen on sharing their low level boot details and security implementation with the rest of the world.
-This is especially true on ARMv7-A. For ARMv8-A it looks bit better, since Arm in Trusted Firmware A have implemented and defined how a abstract the chain of trust (see auth-framework.rst_).
+This is especially true on ARMv7-A. For ARMv8-A it looks bit better, since Arm in Trusted Firmware-A have implemented and defined how a abstract the chain of trust (see auth-framework.rst_).
-We have successfully verified OP-TEE by using the authentication framework from Trusted Firmware A (see :ref:`secure_boot` for the details).
+We have successfully verified OP-TEE by using the authentication framework from Trusted Firmware-A (see :ref:`secure_boot` for the details).

 Hardware Crypto IP
 ******************